Home › Hong Kong BN(O) Welcome Programme › Hong Kong BN(O) information for Councils › Hong Kong BN(O) visa guidance for Councils

 Welcome Programme – Key Information

-The Welcome Programme has the following elements:
+The Welcome Programme had the following elements:

 - demand-led funding for local authorities in England to support BN(O) status holders and their families with English language and destitution support.
+This has now concluded.

 - an online Welcome Guide for Hong Kong British National (Overseas) visa holders in the UK available on GOV.UK, providing all those on the BN(O) route with information on how to access services and understand life in England, with similar resources for Scotland, Wales and Northern Ireland.
+This is still available online.

 - a network of 12 Welcome Hubs across the whole of the UK to prepare for the arrival of those on the BN(O) route, established using the existing infrastructure of the Strategic Migration Partnerships.
+The North West Hong Kong Welcome Hub will continue to operate until further notice.

 - funding to deliver a reporting and support service for those on the BN(O) route and all other East and Southeast Asian communities in the UK who experience racism or any forms of hate.
+This has now concluded.

 Role of Councils